Pace

 01 onboarding

-I created a simple onboarding flow to guide users through core concepts like journeys, how to start one, and how entries are organized.
+The onboarding flow guides users through core concepts like journeys, how to start one, and how entries are organized.

 Enter journey title